Main Topic 3: Europe at the Crossroads: Digital and Cyber Strategy 2030

 Follow-up questions

-How can we bridge the skills gap between industry demand and higher education offerings in cybersecurity?
+How can we bridge the tremendous skills gap between industry demand and higher education offer in cybersecurity?

 Speaker